 A wife is bound to her husband as long as he lives.
 But if her husband dies, she is free to be married to whom she wishes, only in the Lord. -1 Corinthians 7:39

-POSITION 2: ALSO IN THE CASE OF ADULTERY OR DESERTION
+POSITION 2: ALSO IN THE CASE OF SEXUAL IMMORALITY OR SEPARATION OF THE UNBELIEVER

-Jesus gives an exception clause for the primarily innocent party in the case of sexual immorality in the context of the marriage.
-(1)
+Jesus gives another exception clause in the case of sexual immorality.

 If an unbeliever chooses to separate, the deserted spouse is free to allow them to leave (rather than be called to fight for the marriage forever).
 (2)